PythonCB/DietChallenge/README.md

 # DietChallenge
 In this project I scrape data from cronometer.com and analyze it.
 From April 1st 2021 to August 14th 2021 I tracked everything I ate, my daily weight, and my exercise on cronometer.
 I always wondered what I could learn if I could scrape that data and analyze it.
-So for this project I used python to scrape the data and analyze it.
-All the code is contained in notebooks.
-I learned Python from Data Science courses using Jupyter Notebooks, so that's what I'm most comfortable with.
+All the code is in Python.
+I used Selenium to log into and navigate cronometer and Pandas for the scraping and data analysis.

 ## Files